laxnpander/OpenREALM/README.md

 ## Changelog

+**01/2021: Licensing**

+Finally some good news for 2021: Most of the OpenREALM library will now be available under the LGPL license.
+Yay!
+This allows commercial users to integrate our code base into their products without having the need to publish all infrastructure around it.
+However, changes to the original code base have to be made available to all users.

+Please note: If your are compiling with CUDA and consequently use the thirdparty PSL library, the whole code base becomes GPLv3!

 **09/2020: OpenVSLAM as default SLAM**

 As of today OpenREALM is relying on OpenVSLAM as default visual SLAM framework.
 The overall performance differences